elasekness/RNASeq_workshop/Day4.md

 > is.vector() checks the format of our delist object.
 It is indeed a vector.

-# Search for the appropriate genome and its annotation in the KEGG database with the `search_kegg_organism` function of `clusterProfiler`.
+# Search for the appropriate genome and its annotation in the KEGG database.

-To run a KEGG pathway enrichment analysis in clusterProfiler, we need to associate the locus tags with KEGG's functional annotation.
+To run a KEGG pathway enrichment analysis in `clusterProfiler`, we need to associate the locus tags with KEGG's functional annotation.
 KEGG genomes are referenced with three character codes.
-We can search for those associated with Pseudomonas aeruginosa.
+We can search for those associated with _Pseudomonas aeruginosa_.
-**The search is case sensitive**
+**The search is case sensitive.**

 	search_kegg_organism("Pseudomonas aeruginosa")

-# Perform an enrichment analysis with your vector of DE genes with the `enrichKEGG()` function from `clusterProfiler`.
+# Perform an enrichment analysis with your vector of DE genes.

-Now we can select the appropriate code, which is `pau` for `Pseudomonas aeruginosa UCBPP-PA14` and perform our enrichment analysis.
+Now we can select the appropriate code, which is `pau` for `_Pseudomonas aeruginosa UCBPP-PA14_` and perform our enrichment analysis.

 	en = enrichKEGG(gene=genes, organism='pau')